Baba Miller is free! What happens now for FSU basketball?

 - After playing in FSU’s exhibition game, days before the season started, it was announced that Baba Miller unknowingly committed an NCAA violation years ago.
 His crime?
 He accepted transportation worth a couple grand to come and participate in a US basketball camp, hoping to work hard and develop his skills in the profession that would one day feed his family.
 After learning that this literal free ride was an NCAA violation, they paid the money back in full.
 His punishment?
 For this heinous act of trying to better himself as a basketball player while being unaware of every single rule in the dense rule book of a foreign, cumbersome organization, the NCAA ruled Miller must miss 50% of Florida State’s season, aka 16 games.

-- Florida State has looked improved of late, winning 4 of their last 6, with sophomore Sensation recording five consecutive double-doubles.
+- Florida State has looked improved of late, winning 4 of their last 6, with sophomore Sensation Matthew Cleveland recording five consecutive double-doubles.

 Alright, now that you’re caught up.
 The Seminoles head into tonight’s game at Wake Forest with a 5-11 record (3-2 in ACC play), which for all you non-math majors out there means it’s been 16 games. #freebaba has officially occurred.
 But what exactly does that mean for FSU?
 The truth is, no one really knows.
 College basketball is a sport where South Carolina can lose 85-42 at home against Tennessee on Saturday and then turn around and win 71-68 in Lexington on Tuesday.
 Nevertheless, here’s my lukewarm take on what, if anything, this mid-season addition might mean for FSU.